hillerlab/ForwardGenomics/README.md

 ID8
 ```

+#####3: Phenotype list
-3: A file listing which species has the phenotype (state 1) and which species have lost it (state 0).
+A file listing which species has the phenotype (state 1) and which species have lost it (state 0).
 List all species (leaves in the tree) where you know the phenotypic state, omit all others.
 Must be a space-separated file the header 'species pheno'.

 Example:
 ```